o3de/o3de.org/content/docs/userguide/network-replicas-replica.md

+description: ' Learn how replicas are used by GridMate peers to synchronize a replicas state across a &ALYlong; session. '
+slug: network-replicas-replica
+title: Replica
+---
 # Replica<a name="network-replicas-replica"></a>

 Replicas are core components of GridMate's replication system that are created by network\-connected GridMate peers\.
 When a peer creates a replica, GridMate propagates the replica over the network to synchronize the replica's state across the session\.
 A locally created and owned replica is called a *primary replica*\.
 The copy of the primary replica that connected peers receive is called a *proxy replica*\.
 The synchronization and instantiation of replicas is handled by [Replica Manager](network-replicas-replica-manager.md)\.